alaouibs/sudoku/README.md

 # Sudoku solver

 HTTP Server REST in Golang to solve Sudoku.
-Implementation of a Python client to send one or more sudokus to the server.
+Implementation of a Python client to send one or more Sudoku to the server.

 ## Installation